Tianyar coastline

 the boats go out

-The fishermen of Tianyar leave in darkness.
-Small wooden jukung boats, painted in faded blues and greens, pushed out across the black sand and into the Bali Sea.
-By the time the first light reaches the coast, they are already past the reef, casting lines into deep water.
+Small wooden jukung boats, painted in faded blues and greens, pushed out across the black sand.
+By first light, they are past the reef, casting lines into deep water.

 They return mid-morning.
-The catch is sorted on the beach -- tuna, mahi-mahi, snapper, squid -- and divided between families.
-What Saga needs for the day is bought directly.
-No middleman.
-No cold chain.
-The fish was in the ocean hours ago.
+The catch is sorted on the beach: tuna, mahi-mahi, snapper.
+What Saga needs for the day is bought directly on the sand.

 Daily Life